Feyerabend/vm/ps/APPLE.md

 ## PDF renders PostScript a bit obsolete ..

-Much later on PostScript was succeeded by PDF (Portable Document Format), to which it can easily be "distilled", or converted.
+Later on, PostScript was succeeded by PDF (Portable Document Format), which can be easily “distilled” or converted from PostScript.
+PDF inherits many ideas from PostScript, but it has evolved significantly.
-PDF actually inherits much of ideas from PostScript, although the format has changed a lot.
-It has a different focus, which makes it suitable for not only printers but also screens.[^pdf]
+It is designed with a different focus, making it suitable not only for printing but also for viewing on screens.[^pdf]

 But here comes the interesting part: *PDF played a significant role in screen rendering and display within Apple's operating systems, particularly